Daughter of principal wounded in Iowa shooting describes dad as a 'gentle giant'

 PERRY, Iowa — (AP) — A day after a shooting sent bullets flying inside a small-town Iowa high school, leaving a sixth grader dead and five others wounded, the community of Perry is somber.
-Yellow crime tape still lined the campus that Perry High School shares with the town's middle school on the east edge of town, flowers and stuffed toys had cropped up in mini memorials, and classes across the district were canceled Friday in favor of counseling.
+Yellow crime tape still lined the campus that Perry High School shares with the town's middle school, flowers and stuffed toys had cropped up in mini memorials, and classes across the district were canceled Friday in favor of counseling.

-On Thursday, a 17-year-old student at the school opened fire at the school just after 7:30 a.m., forcing people to hunker down in classrooms and offices shortly before classes were set to begin on the first day back after winter break.
+On Thursday, a 17-year-old student opened fire at the school just after 7:30 a.m., forcing people to hunker down in classrooms and offices shortly before classes were set to begin on the first day back after winter break.

-The suspect died of what investigators believe was a self-inflicted gunshot wound, an Iowa Division of Criminal Investigation official said.
+The suspect, identified as Dylan Butler, died of what investigators believe was a self-inflicted gunshot wound, an Iowa Division of Criminal Investigation official said.
 An administrator, later identified by his alma mater as Perry High School Principal Dan Marburger, was among those wounded.

 In a Facebook post later that day, Marburger’s daughter said he was in “surgery all day, and is currently stable.”